 Looking for a spinach lasagna roll up recipe?
-These are the Best Spinach Lasagna Roll Ups you can make.
-When you make these for dinner, it will be bring smiles all around.
+These are the Best Spinach Lasagna Roll Ups you can try!
+When you make these for dinner, it will bring smiles all around.
 Using whole wheat pasta makes this a lower carb dish while keeping the flavor and taste.

 Lasagna is true comfort food.
-It brings together the deliciousness of cheese with pasta and melted to perfections.
-These traditional flavors make you want to keep making these spinach lasagna roll ups over and over again.
-This casserole type dish is great for freezer meals, potluck dinners or using as a make or take dinner to give a friend who is recovering from an illness or having a baby.
+It brings together the deliciousness of cheese with pasta and is melted to perfection.
+These traditional flavors will have you wanting to make these spinach lasagna roll ups over and over again.
+This casserole style dish is great for freezer meals, potluck dinners, or using as a make and take to give a friend who is recovering from an illness or having a baby.

-Lasagna is one of those dishes that you can add anything too.
-It is even a way to use up some leftovers you have in the refrigerator.
+Lasagna is one of those dishes that you can add anything to.
+It can even be a way to use up leftovers you have in the refrigerator.

 - Change the seasoning.
 If you like more basil, add more basil.
 If you like more oregano, add more oregano.

 - Add meat.
 This recipe can be changed to add ground beef, ground sausage, chorizo and even ground chicken or turkey.

 - Some people enjoy changing the ricotta cheese to cottage cheese.
 Either choice will taste great!

 - Add more vegetables.
 If you want to hide extra vegetables in this recipe, an easy way is to grate the vegetables into the sauce.

 Ingredients for Spinach Lasagna Roll Ups

 - whole wheat lasagna noodles